YouTube Video

 Substance use disorder (SUD) affects millions of people in the U.S., including a disproportionate share of Medicaid members.
 About 21 percent of Medicaid members are estimated to have an SUD, and many face barriers to evidence-based treatments due to limited service capacity, stigma, and fragmented systems.
 A “no wrong door” approach to substance use care helps address these gaps by ensuring that Medicaid members can connect to appropriate treatment through any entry point — whether emergency response, correctional settings, primary care, or community-based services.

-In this webinar, speakers will share innovations underway in their organizations and states, including integrating medications for addiction treatment into emergency response, strengthening care connections for people returning to the community from correctional settings, expanding SUD support for rural and unhoused populations, and incorporating SUD care into primary care settings through a nurse-led model.
-Health care systems and providers, state Medicaid and behavioral health officials, plans, and representatives from community-based organizations are encouraged to attend.
+In this webinar, speakers shared innovations underway in their organizations and states, including integrating medications for addiction treatment into emergency response, strengthening care connections for people returning to the community from correctional settings, expanding SUD support for rural and unhoused populations, and incorporating SUD care into primary care settings through a nurse-led model.

 Agenda